will-io/swe432-servlet/README.md

 This tutorial will show you how to deploy a Heroku app that allows running Servlets and JSPs.

-# Step 1:Creating GitHub and Heroku accounts
+# Create GitHub and Heroku accounts

 You can create accounts for free in both platforms (do not provide payment info).
 Also, use your personal email so you can keep your accounts after you graduate: